dotnet/dotnet-buildtools-prereqs-docker/README.md

 1. Create a new issue detailing the break.  @mention the appropriate [CODEOWNER](./CODEOWNERS).
-2. If the break is blocking automatic rebuilds or blocking the development/release of new changes (judgement decision), then disable the Dockerfile from building by deleteing the [manifest entry](#manifest).
+2. If the break is blocking automatic rebuilds or blocking the development/release of new changes (judgement decision), then remove the Dockerfile from the build by deleting the [manifest entry](#manifest).
 Note the build disablement in the build break issue.

 ## Support